patkai/patkai.org/quotes.md

 17:56 4/26/2003
 Faludy Pokolbéli p.88.
 "Disznósülthőz Chablis, füstőlt disznóoldalashoz tokaji, disznókarajhoz Liebfrauenmilch.
+-->

---><li>The church is a hospital for sinners, not a club for saints.</li>
+1. The church is a hospital for sinners, not a club for saints.

-<li>Most people stumble over the truth, now and then, but they usually manage to pick themselves up and go on, anyway. <em>Winston Churchill</em></li>
+1. Most people stumble over the truth, now and then, but they usually manage to pick themselves up and go on, anyway. <em>Winston Churchill</em>
 <!--
 'Only Six computers will ever be sold in the commercial market' Howard Aiken (The designer of the first IBM computer)